solus-project/linux-steam-integration/TECHNICAL.md

 When using a full build of LSI, the bootstrap shim will force a correct environment, removing any issues that can cause various older SDL versions to kill Steam.
 Additionally it will then force `STEAM_RUNTIME=0` if this is set in the config (default behaviour).

-When using the native runtime, and the `intercept` library is enabled, the LSI shim will also set up `LD_AUDIT` to use `liblsi-intercept`.
+When using the native runtime, and the `intercept` library is enabled, the LSI shim will also set up `LD_AUDIT` to use `liblsi-intercept.so`.
 This library will intercept all dynamic linking operations for the main Steam binaries and override their behaviour, allowing Steam to only load a handful of vendored libraries (`libav` fork) as well as its own private libraries.
 It is then forced to use system libraries for everything else.
 This means the Steam client, web helper, etc, will use the native SDL, X11, fixing many bugs with video playback, font rendering and such.

+As of the `0.6` release of LSI, we now also support a `redirect` module.
+When enabled, the LSI shim will set `LD_PRELOAD` to use `liblsi-redirect.so`, which will conditionally enable it's own internal logic based on the game being played.
+This module currently overrides the `open()` and `fopen64()` system calls to apply dynamic bug fixes to games, and may be expanded in future to provide more fixes.

+Currently the `redirect` module supports:

+ - ARK: Survival Evolved (Use fixed shader asset from `TheCenter` DLC to fix invalid water appearance)
+ - Project Highrise (Fix crash where the game attempts to use a directory as a config file `prefs.txt`)

 If you are packaging LSI for a distribution, please ensure you provide both a 32-bit and 64-bit build of the intercept library so that the entirety of Steam's  library (`.so`) mechanism is tightly controlled by LSI.
 See the scripts in the root directory of this repository for examples of how to do this.